 Our Analysis and Test Results

 A removable interior liner that can be washed separately from the bag — brilliant.
 A detachable storage bag that can double as a full-size duffel to carry all kinds of camping stuff — really cool.
 Supersized zipper.
 Bed-sheet interior liner.
 Super thick exterior cotton duck exterior.
 Zipper draft tube.
 Velcro closure tab.
 Solid construction.
-Limited lifetime warranty…
+Limited lifetime warranty…need we continue?

 Let's just address the elephant in the room.
-This bag has the largest packed size of any bag we've every seen — BUT — there's a reason, and it's really not that big of a deal.
+This bag has the largest packed size of any bag we've ever seen — BUT — there's a reason, and it's really not that big of a deal.
 After all, to us, packed size isn't just about how big the bag is after it's rolled up.
 We also wanted to find out how easy the bag is to roll up, how easily the bag fits into its storage sack, and if the bag small enough to double as a backpacking bag (we didn't even ask that question on this bag).

 This bag is the bomb… and it's tough enough that it could probably withstand one.
-Not only is it tough, it's also very roomy, very comfortable, and very warm.
+Not only is it tough, but it's also very roomy, very comfortable, and very warm.
 The Slumberjack Country Squire 0 is a perennial favorite of ours and we hope we've given you a good idea as to why we love this bag so much.